1mpossible-code/quasar/README.md

 ## How it works

-We use the quantum convolution neural network (QCNN) to build the machine learning algorithm.
-Unlike the convolutional neural network (CNN), which is using classical convolution, quantum convolution utilized the advantage of quantum computing by extending the idea of classical convolution.
-The appracoh we are using to achieve quantum convolution goes as follows:
+Our machine learning algorithm is built upon the Quantum Convolution Neural Network.
+Unlike the conventional Convolutional Neural Network, which employs classical convolution techniques, our approach harnesses the advantages of quantum computing to extend the concept of classical convolution.
+The process for achieving quantum convolution unfolds as follows:

-we embed a small region of the image into the quantum circuit (2 by 2 square region in our implementation) by parametrized rotations applied to the qubits initialized in the ground state.
+We begin by embedding a small image region (typically a 2 by 2 square in our implementation) into a quantum circuit.
+This is accomplished through parametrized rotations applied to qubits initialized in the ground state.

-Then, We apply a layer of random unitary circuit U on the system to the qubits we got from previous step.
+Subsequently, we apply a layer of a random unitary circuit, denoted as U, to the qubits obtained in the previous step.

-After that, we measure the quantum system, and obtain a list of classical expectation values.
-We then map each expectation value into a different channel of a single output pixel.
+Following this, we measure the quantum system, resulting in a collection of classical expectation values.
+Each of these expectation values is then mapped to a distinct channel within a single output pixel.

-We iterate the same procedure over other regions until all the regions of the image is scanned, and we got an output object which will be structured as a multi-channel image.
+We repeat this procedure across all regions of the image until the entire image has been scanned.
+The result is an output object structured as a multi-channel image.

-We then apply the classical neural network layers to the processed image.
+Finally, classical neural network layers are applied to the processed image.

-The primary distinction compared to a classical convolution is that a quantum circuit can produce exceedingly intricate kernels, the calculation of which could, in theory, be challenging for classical computers.

 ## Model Performance